splunk/observability-workshop/content/en/tko/session-6/lab2.md

 ---
-title: Build a Distributed Trace
+title: Build a Distributed Trace in Lambda
-linkTitle: Build a Distributed Trace
+linkTitle: Module 2
-weight: 99
+weight: 3
 ---

 This lab will make a tracing superhero out of you!